 - Additional resources to assist your campaign:

 - Promote Acceptance: A Resource Center to Promote Acceptance, Dignity and Social Inclusion Associated With Mental Health

-- The American Journal of Public Health will release a landmark issue devoted to articles on stigma and discrimination against people with mental illnesses in May
+- The American Journal of Public Health released a landmark issue devoted to articles on stigma and discrimination against people with mental illnesses